laudiacay/mpcs-compilers/README.md

 # OPTIMIZATION BENCHMARKING

 Test cases for optimization benchmarking are in `final-optimization-benchmarks/`.
 To run optimization benchmarks, run `python3 run_tests.py` and find the output in `results/`.
 To add optimization benchmarking for another file, append a line similar to the others at the end of `run_tests.py` with the relative or absolute path of the `ek` file and re-run the benchmarks.

+A full report on the optimization benchmarking results is available in this directory as `Assignment 6 Report.docx` or `Assignment 6 Report.pdf`.